kousuke-nakano/turbotutorials/source/_sources/00installation/00installation.rst

     % # Delete running jobs
     % turbo-jobmanager del -id XXXXX

-For detailed examples and tutorials, please visit the `examples` directory in the TurboWorkflows repository or check the tutorials at `https://github.com/kousuke-nakano/turbotutorials`.
+For detailed examples and tutorials, please visit the `examples` directory in the TurboWorkflows repository or check the tutorials.

 Troubleshooting
 --------------------------------------------